-8 The positive anomaly forecast method also appears to exhibit skill in depicting the lack inconsistency at long lead times (Fig. 12), there may still be utility from the CFSv2 forecasts regarding favorable severe weather environments beyond one week by accumulating grid counts of SCP >= 1, and applying a time averaging technique to
+These examples demonstrate that while consecutive daily forecasts may exhibit large inconsistency at long lead times (Fig. 12), there may still be utility from the CFSv2 forecasts regarding favorable severe weather environments beyond 1 week by accumulating grid counts of SCP \geq 1 and by applying a timeaveraging technique to derive forecast anomalies as described here.